Xantios/echo-server/readme.md

 ## Laravel echo server

+Laravel Echo Server is a project by [tlaverdure](https://github.com/tlaverdure/laravel-echo-server) this is just a docker wrapper!

 To get this party started we have to setup the echo server as usual running in a docker container doesnt make it much more of a chore than usual.